+Answer:

-Answer: A good international monetary system should provide (i) sufficient liquidity to the world economy, (ii) smooth adjustments to BOP disequilibrium as it arises, and (iii) safeguard against the crisis of confidence in the system.
+A good international monetary system should provide

-12. Once capital markets are integrated, it is difficult for a country to maintain a fixed exchange rate.
+- i. sufficient liquidity to the world economy - ii. smooth adjustments to BOP disequilibrium as it arises - iii. safeguard against the crisis of confidence in the system. - 11.
+Once capital markets are integrated, it is difficult for a country to maintain a fixed exchange rate.
 Explain why this may be so.

 Answer: Once capital markets are integrated internationally, vast amounts of money may flow in and out of a country in a short time period.
-This will make it very difficult for the country to maintain a fixed exchange rate.
+Such volatile demands for the domestic currency (on Capital Account) make it difficult for a country to maintain a fixed exchange rate.

-13. Assess the possibility for the euro to become another global currency rivaling the U.S. dollar.
-If the euro really becomes a global currency, what impact will it have on the U.S. dollar and the world economy?
+12. Assess the possibility for the euro to become another global currency rivalling the US dollar.
+If the euro really becomes a global currency, what impact will it have on the US dollar and the world economy?

-Answer: In light of the large transactions domain of the euro, which is comparable to that of the U.S. dollar, and the mandate for the European Central Bank (ECB) to guarantee the monetary stability in Europe, the euro may potentially become another global currency over time.
-A major uncertainty about this prospect is the lack of political (and fiscal) integration of Europe.
+Answer: In light of the large transactions domain of the euro, which is comparable to that of the U.S. dollar, and the mandate for the European Central Bank (ECB) to guarantee the monetary stability in Europe, the euro is likely to become a global currency over time.
+A major uncertainty about this prospect is the lack of political integration of Europe.
 If Europe becomes politically more integrated, the euro is more likely to become a global currency.
 If the euro becomes a global currency, it will come at the expense of the dollar.
-Currently, the U.S. derives substantial benefits from the dollar's status as the dominant global currency - for instance, the U.S. can run trade deficits without having to maintain substantial foreign exchange reserves, can carry out international commercial and financial transactions in dollars without bearing exchange risk, etc. If the euro is to be used as a major denomination, reserve, and invoice currency in the world economy, dollar-based agents will start to bear more exchange risk, among other things.
+Currently, the U.S. derives substantial benefit from the dollar's status as the dominant global currency.
+For instance, the U.S. can run trade deficits without having to maintain substantial foreign exchange reserves and it can carry out international commercial and financial transactions in dollars without bearing exchange risk.
+If the euro becomes a major transactional, reserve and invoice currency in the world economy, dollar-based agents will come to bear more exchange risk.